Apostata/diffusion_mastery_course/Prompt_enginneering.md

  examples:
  * cat, angry = cat will have more
  * angry cat = angry will have more emphasis

+**NOTE:** some models work better with a limited number o tokens, so keep the prompt concise and to the point.
+And some models works better with a specific aspect ratio, so consider this when creating your prompt.
+1 Token =

 Sample of good prompt:
 `An ilustration of a cat, relaxed, in a city, in vibrant colors, full-body view, at golden hour, with a 16:9 aspect ratio.`